How Do You Build Capacity In Your Teams? (feat. Bob Glazer)

 Bob Glazer, a renowned serial entrepreneur, award-winning executive, bestselling author, and keynote speaker, joins me today on The Enlightened Executive podcast.
 Bob is the founder and chairman of Acceleration Partners, a global marketing agency.
 He has a deep passion for helping individuals and teams build their capacity.
 In his latest book, “Elevate Your Team,” Bob shares valuable insights and practical strategies to foster growth and elevate performance.

-In this episode, Bob expands our understanding of capacity building and provides leaders with three actionable strategies for creating capacity within their team.
+In this episode, Bob expands our understanding of capacity building and provides leaders with three actionable strategies for how to build capacity within their team.

 1. Understand the 4 Elements of Capacity Building